Cat in the Brain: Production

-The film was composed almost entirely in post-production, assembled from clips of two of Lucio Fulci's past horror films, "Sodoma's Ghost" (1988) and "Touch of Death" (1988), as well as from a few horror films made by other directors which were supervised by Fulci: Leandro Lucchetti's "Bloody Psycho" (1989), Giovanni Simonelli's "Hansel e Gretel" (1990), Andrea Bianchi's "Massacre" (1989) and Mario Bianchi's "The Murder Secret" (1988).
-The wrap-around segments were largely shot in and around Rome's famous Cinecittà Studios and on Fulci's private yacht, "Perversion".
+The film was composed almost entirely in post-production, assembled from clips of two of Lucio Fulci's then recent horror films, Sodoma's Ghost and Touch of Death (both released in 1988), as well as from several horror films made by other directors but that had been supervised by Fulci: Leandro Lucchetti's Bloody Psycho (1989), Giovanni Simonelli's Hansel e Gretel (1990), Andrea Bianchi's Massacre (1989) and Mario Bianchi's The Murder Secret (1988).
+The wrap-around segments were largely shot in and around Rome Cinecittà Studios and on Fulci's private yacht, Perversion.

 Release

 The original film was first released in Italy on 8 August 1990.

 Home media

 The theatrical version of the film was released in the US and Japan on LaserDisc in the late 1990s.
 The uncut, uncensored director's cut of the film was released in North America for the first time on VHS and DVD by Image Entertainment in 2001 (in very limited quantities) as a part of "The Euroshock Collection", then reissued on 31 March 2009 by Grindhouse Releasing on the Ryko/Warner Brothers label.

 In 2016, Grindhouse Releasing released the uncensored director's cut of the film on Blu-ray.